adrianbautista/data-science-course/lesson04_pandas/README.md

 * [Julia Evans Pandas Cookbook](https://github.com/jvns/pandas-cookbook): Great resource with eamples from weather, bikes and 311 calls

 * [Learn Pandas Tutorials](https://bitbucket.org/hrojas/learn-pandas): A great series of Pandas tutorials from Dave Rojas

+#### Other links

+* Those looking for a more intensive read, Hadley Wickham's paper on the [Split-Apply-Combine Strategy](http://www.jstatsoft.org/v40/i01/paper) is a fantastic read, though dense.
+The code is also in R (Wickham is an R developer), but the methodology still perfectly applies.

+* [Research Computing Python Data PYNBs](http://nbviewer.ipython.org/github/ResearchComputing/Meetup-Fall-2013/tree/master/python/): There are a ton of additional data sets and lectures about pandas.
+Consider going through these to continue practicing your python data manipulation.